xyinnnn/Techin510_lab1/README.md

 ## Overview

-This is a profile for Ruirui
+This is a personal wesite for Ruirui 510 Lab 1

 ## How to run